Faller Circus Kits

 Second warning: page 9, putting the grating gauze on the railings - the sides of the railings are not homogeneous.
 The grating

-gauze goes only on the side with a slight indent around the railing.
+the side with a slight indent around the railing.
 Then the 'holding' piece will slide into this indent and hold the

-gauze in place where it belongs.
+where it belongs.
 This may seem obvious but the indent is very hard to notice and if you put the gauze on the

 wrong side, the result will not look right, as well as the gauze will tend to fall out easily.